smaht-dac/submitr/docs/source/index.rst

 .. note::
    You need a SMaHT account to use this software.
 For information on obtaining an account please see the `SMaHT Portal Account Creation <account_creation.html>`_ page.
-See the `About <about.html>`_ page for more about the SMaHT project more generally
+See the `About <about.html>`_ page for more about the this tool and the SMaHT project more generally.

 .. .. image:: https://github.com/smaht-dac/submitr/actions/workflows/main.yml/badge.svg
 ..     :target: https://github.com/smaht-dac/submitr/actions